Therapist Says Kathryn C. Dennis Under No Obligation To ‘Forgive And Forget’

-Southern Charm fans have been at odds with one another since Kathryn and Ashley began butting heads.
+Southern Charm fans have been at odds with one another since Kathryn Dennis and Ashley Jacobs began butting heads.
 Season 5 cooked up quite a bit of drama between the two, and it boiled over in a catastrophic fight.
 After some insensitive comments were made about Dennis’ mothering methods, Ashley attempted to calm the flames by issuing an apology on Instagram.

 However, many pointed out that the open letter was a little too obviously written to garner favor from fans — not Kathryn herself.
 It even began with “to all the Southern Charm fans, in general,” only adding Kathryn as a “particular” afterthought.